 Axle shafts are common to the housing used, and due to the usual characteristics like overall length and spline count, the shafts only interchange with the housing that is used. (e.g. 12 bolt shafts fit other 12-bolts, and 10 bolt shafts fit other 10-bolts.)

 Rear spring mounting pads differed, in which 1964-66 rearends used a flat pad with a hole drilled in the center.
-1968-72 rearends have circular spring mounting pads, which are 3/4" higher that the early flat pad.
+1968-72 rearends have circular spring mounting pads, which are 3/4" higher than the early flat pad.

 1967 was a transition year, in which A-cars might have a 1964-66 style rearend, a 1968-72 rearend (which is wider and commonly available), or a "hybrid" rearend, which will have the 58.5" width, but with the early spring mounting pad and trailing arm brackets.